OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-On top of being an official language of Singapore, Malay was also declared Singapore’s National language as a reflection of the indigenous culture before the arrival of the British in 1819.
-Singapore’s national anthem “Majulah Singapura” or Onward Singapore is entirely in Malay.
+On top of being an official language of Singapore, Malay is Singapore’s national language as a reflection of its indigenous culture before the arrival of the British in 1819.
+Singapore’s national anthem ‘Majulah Singapura’, or Onward Singapore, is sung entirely in Malay.

-The Malay used in Singapore is known as Bahasa Melayu, mostly spoken by the Malay community that makes up about 13% of the national population.
+The Malay used in Singapore is known as Bahasa Melayu, mostly spoken by the Malay community who make up about 13% of the national population.
 Malay in Singapore is written in roman alphabets known as Rumi, and the script form is rarely used.
 Variants of the Malay language and other dialects are spoken in surrounding countries like Malaysia, Indonesia, and Brunei.

 The official Singaporean Chinese language is known as Mandarin or Huayu, similar to China’s official Putonghua based on the Beijing dialect.
 Singapore also uses the simplified form for writing Chinese words.
-The Chinese diaspora comprises about three quarters of Singapore’s population, many hailing from the southern part of China with the most widely spoken dialects including Hokkien, Teochew, Cantonese, and Hainanese.
+The Chinese diaspora comprises about three quarters of Singapore’s population, many hailing from the southern part of China where the most widely spoken dialects include Hokkien, Teochew, Cantonese, and Hainanese.

-In a bid to standardise the Chinese language in Singapore and align with China’s official choice of Putonghua, dialects were banned from popular media like television and radio, and Mandarin was the only Chinese language taught in schools.
-These days, while the rules have loosened up, dialect use has been reduced to mostly being spoken at home and by an older generation who grew up speaking the language.
+In a bid to standardise the Chinese language in Singapore and align with China’s official choice of Putonghua, regional dialects were banned from popular media like television and radio and Mandarin was the only Chinese language taught in schools.
+These days, while the rules have loosened up, dialect use has been reduced to mostly being spoken at home and by older generations who grew up speaking the language.

-While Indians form the smallest of Singapore’s ethnic groups at just under 10% of the resident population, the range of dialects used in Singapore is probably the most diverse.
-Tamil is the main Indian language taught in schools, but other Indian dialects like Bengali, Gujarati, Hindi, Punjabi, and Urdu are also officially available for study.
+While Indians form the smallest of Singapore’s ethnic groups (at just under 10% of the resident population), the range of dialects used in Singapore is probably the most diverse.
+Tamil is the main Indian language taught in schools, but other Indian languages like Bengali, Gujarati, Hindi, Punjabi and Urdu are also officially available for study.

-Even as English is not a language of a major ethnic group in Singapore, it was adopted to unify the multicultural community who all spoke in their own mother tongues.
-It was also a practical option to aid the country’s development and growth on an international level since English is the global language used for administration, business, science and technology.
+Even though English is not a language of a major ethnic group in Singapore, it was adopted to unify the multicultural community speaking their own mother-tongues.
+It was also a practical option to aid the country’s development and growth on an international level, since English is the global language used for administration, business, science and technology.

-Most Singaporeans can speak two languages.
-English, because it is the language of instruction in schools and businesses, and an additional one of their mother tongue corresponding to their registered race, which is mandatory for students to study in school.
+Most Singaporeans can speak two languages: English, because it is the language of instruction in schools and businesses, and their mother-tongue corresponding to their government-registered race (which is mandatory for students to study in school).